JusticeGtrrz/FinalProject-DigitalSystems/Webpage Design Tutorial.md

 2. Create Style for the Body element.
     - Create the Background, max/min height and max width properties in the Body class.
-        - For the
+        - For the background property we will write three attributes as follows.
+            - ```background-image:``` with the value ``` url('Logo Directory Information'); ```.
+            - ```background-size:``` with the value ``` cover;```.
+            - ```background-repeat:``` with the value ``` no-repeat; ```.
-        - For the
+        - For the min-height property we will set the value to '150vh'.
-        - For the
+        - For the max-height property we will set the value to '200vh'.
-        - For the
+        - For the min-width property we will set the value to '100vw'.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-VSCode-Style-Body-Code.png)

 3. Create Style for the Logo.
     - Create the color, font, and padding properties in the logo class.
-        - For the
+        - For the color property we will set a value of 'black'.
-        - For the
+        - For the font property we will write three attributes as follows.
+            - ```font-size:``` with the value ``` 2rem; ```.
-        - For the
+            - ```font-style:``` with the value ``` italic;```.
-        - For the
+            - ```font-weight:``` with the value ``` bold; ```.
+        - For the padding property we will set a value of 0 and 1rem as follows ``` padding: 0 1rem; ```.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Logo-Code.png)

 4. Create Style for the Navigation bar element.
     - Create the align-item, background, display, height, justification, opacity and padding properties in the nav class.
+        - For the align-items property we will set a value of 'center'.
+        - For the background property we will set a Hexadecimal value of ```rgb(209, 114, 25)```.
+        - For the display property we will set a value of 'flex'.
-        - For the
+        - For the height property we will set a value of '80px'.
-        - For the
+        - For the justify-content property we will set a value of 'space-between'.
-        - For the
+        - For the opacity property we will set a value of '80%'.
-        - For the
+        - For the padding property we will set a value of ```0rem calc((100vw-1300px)/2)```.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-VSCode-Style-Navigation-Code.png)

 5. Create Style for the Navigation buttons
     - Create the color, padding and text properties in the a class.
-        - For the
-        - For the
+        - For the color property we will set a value of 'black'.
-        - For the
+        - For the padding property we will set a value of '0 1.5rem'.
-        - For the
+        - For the text-decoration property we will set a value of 'none'

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-VSCode-Style-Navigation-Buttons-Code.png)

 6. Create Style for the Navigation buttons when the cursor hovers over.
     - Create the color property in the a:hover class.
-        - For the
-        - For the
-        - For the
-        - For the
+        - For the color property we will set a value of 'white'.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Navigation-Buttons-Hover-Code.png)

 7. Create Style for the Content Container.
     - Create the display, grid-template, height and padding properties in the content container class.
-        - For the
+        - For the display property we will set a value of 'grid'.
-        - For the
+        - For the grid-template-columns we will set a value of '1fr 1fr'.
-        - For the
+        - For the height property we will set a value of '95vh'.
-        - For the
+        - For the padding property we will set a value of ```0rem calc((100vw-1300px)/2)```.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Content-Container-Code.png)

 8. Create Style for the Overall Column left.
     - Create the align-item, color, display, flex-direction, justify, padding and text-shadow properties in the column-left class.
+        - For the align-items property we will set the value of 'flex-start'.
+        - For the color property we will set the value of 'black'.
+        - For the display property we will set the value of 'flex'.
-        - For the
+        - For the flex-direction property we will set the value of 'column'.
-        - For the
+        - For the justify-content property we will set the value of 'center'.
-        - For the
+        - For the padding property we will set the value of '0rem 2rem'.
-        - For the
+        - For the text-shadow property we will set the value of '.1rem .1rem black'

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Column-Left-Code.png)

 9. Create Style for the H1 element in Column left.
     - Create the color, font-size, margin and opacity properties in the h1 class.
-        - For the
+        - For the color property we will set the value of 'white'.
-        - For the
+        - For the font-size property we will set the value of '5rem'.
-        - For the
+        - For the margin-bottom property we will set the value of '1rem'.
-        - For the
+        - For the opacity property we will set the value of '95%'.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Column-Left-H1-Code.png)

 10. Create Style for the P element in Column left.
     - Create the color, font, line-height, opacity and margin properties in the p class.
+        - For the color property we will set the value of 'white'.
-        - For the
+        - For the font-size property we will set the value of '2.7rem'.
-        - For the
+        - For the line-height property we will set the value of '1.5'.
-        - For the
+        - For the opacity property we will set the value of '95%'
-        - For the
+        - For the margin-bottom property we will set the value of '2rem'

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Column-Left-P-Code.png)
 11. Create Style for the button element.
     - Create the background, border, box-shadow, color, cursor, font, mix-blend-mode and padding properties in the button class.
+        - For the background property we will set the value of 'white'.
+        - For the border property we will write two attributes as follows.
+            - ```border:``` with the value ``` none; ```.
+            - ```border-radius:``` with the value ``` 50px;```.
+        - For the box-shadow property we will set the value of '.5rem .5rem black'
+        - For the color property we will set the value of 'black'.
-        - For the
+        - For the cursor property we will set the value of 'pointer'.
-        - For the
+        - For the font-size property we will set the value of '2rem'.
-        - For the
+        - For the mix-blend-mode property we will set the value of 'screen'.
-        - For the
+        - For the padding property we will set the value of '1rem 3rem'.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Button-Code.png)

 12. Create Style for the button when the cursor hovers over.
     - Create the background property in the button:hover class.
-        - For the
-        - For the
-        - For the
-        - For the
+        - For the background property we will set the value of 'grey'.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Button-Hover-Code.png)

 13. Create Style for the right side Column.
     - Create the display, justify-content and padding properties in the column-right class.
-        - For the
-        - For the
+        - For the display property we will set the value of 'flex'.
-        - For the
+        - For the justify-content property we will set the value of 'center'.
-        - For the
+        - For the padding property we will set the value of '0rem 2rem'.

     ![Tutorial Webpage](Pictures-for-Tutorial/VSCode-Style-Column-Right-Code.png)